jupyter/jupyter_client/docs/kernels.rst

 includes a kernel for Python code, and people have written kernels for `several other languages <https://github.com/jupyter/jupyter/wiki/Jupyter-kernels>`_.

-When Jupyter starts a kernel, it passes it a connection file.
+At startup, Jupyter passes the kernel a connection file.
 This specifies how to set up communications with the frontend.

 There are two options for writing a kernel: